How to watch ESPN Plus: Stream it on TV, mobile, and more

 How much does ESPN Plus cost?

-While ESPN Plus doesn't offer a free trial, you can sign up for a standalone ESPN Plus subscription for just $6.99 per month, or you can bundle it with Disney Plus and Hulu for just $13.99 per month.
-Alternatively, the Disney Bundle is also available with ad-free Hulu for $19.99 per month.
+ESPN Plus doesn't offer a free trial and the price of a monthly subscription just increased, so you can now sign up for a standalone ESPN Plus account for $9.99 per month, or you can bundle it with Disney Plus and Hulu for just $12.99 per month.

 Both of these options come with no long-term commitment required and you can cancel at any time.
 Additionally, there are no differences in the amount of content shown between either option; it simply depends on whether you find it valuable to also have access to the Disney Plus and Hulu services.

 How to watch ESPN Plus on your TV

 Once you've subscribed, one of the easiest ways to access ESPN Plus is on your smart TV or via a Roku, Amazon Fire TV, or Apple streaming device.
 With that in mind, here's how to watch ESPN Plus on your television right now.